 As for the humidity, just mist the air a few times per week and all is good.

-You see, Hoyas don’t ask for much to be fast-growing plants.
+You see, Hoya plants don’t ask for much to be fast-growing plants.

 16. Guiana Chestnut

-Guiana Chestnut is another ornamental indoor tree that would look great in your indoor garden.
+Guiana Chestnut is another on the list of fast growing indoor plants that would look great in your garden.

 It is native to Central and South America and it grows in swamps in moist surrounding in nature.